Bills release punter Matt Araiza after gang rape allegation - KRDO

 “You want to give everyone as much due process as you can.
 Again, we’re not a judge and a jury,” Beane said.

-McDermott made the call to hold out Araiza from playing against Carolina.
-The player watched the game from an undisclosed location while also issuing a statement through his agent, Joe Linta, which read: “The facts of the incident are not what they are portrayed in the lawsuit or in the press.
-I look forward to quickly setting the record straight.”

-Without another punter on the roster, third-string quarterback Matt Barkley handled the punting duties.

-A lawsuit filed in San Diego County Superior Court accused Araiza and two teammates of raping a then-17-year-old girl at a Halloween party at an off-campus home where Araiza had been living.
-A San Diego police investigation has been turned over to the district attorney’s office to determine whether to pursue charges.
-DA spokeswoman Tanya Sierra said Friday there was no timeline as to how long a decision will take.
+The lawsuit filed in San Diego County Superior Court accused Araiza and two San Diego State teammates of raping a then-17-year-old girl at a Halloween party at an off-campus home where Araiza had been living.

-In Buffalo, the focus shifts to why the Bills weren’t aware of the allegations against Araiza when selecting the San Diego State player in the sixth round of the draft in April.
-Though he was college football’s top punter last year, and earned the nickname “Punt God” because of a booming left leg, Araiza was the third punter selected in the draft.

-It’s unclear whether Araiza informed the NFL about the allegations in the months leading up to the draft.
+The results of the police investigation are in the hands of the district attorney, though there is no timeline as to when a decision will be made on whether or not to press charges.

 Executives from two different teams told The Associated Press they became aware of Araiza’s involvement in an incident during the draft process, but neither person knew the extent of the allegations.
 Executives from three other teams said they had no knowledge of the allegations against Araiza before the draft and only learned of the incident Thursday.
 All the people spoke to The AP on condition of anonymity because of the sensitivity of the matter.